abutcher/cf-diff/README.markdown

 ### Usage:

-In this example, I've removed an ACL to my local template and there is no diff with the remote template.
+In this example, I've removed an ACL to my local template and there is no diff originating from the remote end.

 ```
 <abutcher>@(lovecoo)[~/rhat/cloudformation] 17:55:50  (cf-diff)